Introduction

-The general processing flow of recovering gold from the easy separated, difficult leached sulphide ores is shown below.
+The general processing flow of recovering gold from the easily separated, difficult-to-leach sulphide ores is shown below.

 Get more info about gold beneficiation processing? gold process methods, equipment, layout ⇒ engineer team is here to help

-In this process, the ore is first crushed and ground to specified particle size.
-The ground ore can be sent directly to extract gold or beneficiated, flotation separation and gravity separation are the most used methods.
+In this process, the ore is first crushed and ground to a specified particle size.
+The ground ore can be sent directly to extract gold or beneficiated; flotation separation and gravity separation are the most used methods.
 The obtained concentrate and the tailings are disposed of separately.

 For refractory ores, pretreatment is required.
-In order to release gold from sulfide ore bodies, such as pyrite and arsenopyrite, oxidative pretreatment (such as burning, pressure oxidation or bio-oxidation) is generally employed.
+In order to release gold from sulfide ore bodies, such as pyrite and arsenopyrite, oxidative pretreatment (such as burning, pressure oxidation, or bio-oxidation) is generally employed.
 The refractory ore can be enriched by flotation before oxidation.
-The oxidation process produces by-products that must be specialized processed prior to the next step.
+The oxidation process produces by-products that must be specially processed before the next step.

 The classic method of extracting gold is to first dissolve it with a cyanide solution, then replace the gold with the metal from the gold-containing solution, or adsorb it by the carbon slurry method, and then recover the gold from the carbon.
 The residual cyanide should be removed before returning or discharging the lean liquid to the environment.

 All of the processing operations mentioned above have a potential impact on the environment and must be considered during the working flow design phase.
-For example, noise, dust, smoke, chemical reagent, liquid, solid waste and so on.
+For example, noise, dust, smoke, chemical reagents, liquid, solid waste, and so on.

 1. Crushing and grinding